 Men usually wear shoulder length hair and a beard with their upper lip bare, a chin curtain beard (The Eye of the World, Dust on the Wind).
 This style of beard was fashionable in Victorian times - Abraham Lincoln wore one - but worn with hair much shorter than shoulder length.

 Women: Dresses have low cut necklines, and hems that end just above ankle height to show their slippers and coloured stockings (A Crown of Swords, A Crown of Swords).
 The slippers of the rich are heavily embroidered in gold or silver thread.
-This is a fashion of France and Germany in the early 1830s, although the slippers were plain silk satin with satin ribbons criss-crossing the legs, see 1832-4 painting, right.
+This is a fashion of France and Germany in the early 1830s, see 1832-4 painting, right, although the absence of sleeves and the plain silk satin slippers with satin ribbons criss-crossing the legs are not Illianer fashion.
 Note that the lady in blue is wearing a headpiece that could have inspired the Cairhienin keseira.

 Outside, women of all classes may wear wide brimmed hats with attached scarves that are wound around the neck (The Dragon Reborn, Easing the Badger).
 Some Illianer women wear their hair up (cooler in the heat); rolled at the back of the head, for instance (The Great Hunt, Leavetakings).